mesosphere/dcos-docs-site/pages/services/beta-jupyter/installing/index.md

 ## Deploy {{ model.techShortName }} on AWS using Terraform

-The instructions below illustrate using a Terraform template to create a DC/OS cluster that consists of one master and one GPU agent node for {{ model.techShortName }}installed on AWS.
+The instructions below illustrate using a Terraform template to create a DC/OS cluster that consists of one master and one GPU agent node for {{ model.techShortName }} installed on AWS.

 **Prerequisites**
 - Follow the [Getting Started Guide](https://github.com/dcos/terraform-dcos/blob/master/aws/README.md) available from the Terraform repository.